nodecg/nodecg/tutorials/making-dialogs.md

 This limitation made having dialogs and modals impossible, among other things.
 To address this, we created a dedicated system for displaying dialogs.

-A dialog is defined the same as any other dashboard panel would be in [package.json]{@tutorial manifest}, with an additional `dialog: true` property.
+A dialog is defined the same as any other dashboard panel would be in [package.json]{@tutorial 5_manifest}, with an additional `dialog: true` property.

 ## Opening dialogs